“Where’s that?” I asked.

-The irony is – this hog country – and while our local government fanatically enforces tough regulations on home septic system, they have little to say about the spreading millions of gallons of pig poop on the field next door.
+The irony is – this is hog country – and while our local government fanatically enforces tough regulations on home septic system, they are utterly mum about the practice of spreading millions of gallons of pig poop on the field next door.

 But mostly, the county lets you be – until you buy or sell a house then they come down on you with both feet.
 So before closing on our new home, I thought it best to check out what changes would be required for our septic system.